-This One Wild and Precious Life is my latest book and below are all the details, resources, links, fun bits that you might need, reader, journalist or otherwise.
+This One Wild and Precious Life is my latest book.
+Below you will find all the details, resources, links and fun bits that you might need as a reader, journalist or otherwise.
+It is published in the US, Australia and New Zealand.
+It will be published in Spain in June 2023 and in the UK in August 2023.

 As I say, I hike around the world for three years to share this latest adventure, following in the footsteps of Nietzsche, my favourite poets, Heidi (the children’s book character) and First Nations people, sharing wild, hopeful wisdoms and vibrant solutions to arrive at a true path through the despair.